Uncategorized

 According to a study published in 2003, 5 mm Hg drop in blood pressure reduces the risk of stroke by 34%, ischaemic heart disease by 21% and lowers the threat of dementia, heart failure and mortality due to heart disease.

-So focus on getting your blood pressure down to the normal level, as early as possible!
+And focus on getting your blood pressure down to the normal level, as early as possible!

 Also read the articles ‘Preventing Hypertension’ and ‘Health Problems Of The Young: Hypertension’ on this website.